Advertisement

 First course: smoked hamachi plated with coconut water and tomato oil.
 Photo by Enzo Santos

 The gathering officially kicked off with an opening speech by Rolling Stone Philippines’ publisher Anne Bernisca.
-She was followed by speeches from Chief of Editorial Content Jonty Cruz, IQOS Brand Ambassador Henry Yap, Glenlivet Brand Ambassador Ed Tordesillas, who co-created the whisky pairing dinner, and Boutwood.
+She was followed by speeches from Chief of Editorial Content Jonty Cruz, IQOS Brand Manager Henry Yap, The Glenlivet Brand Ambassador Ed Tordesillas, who co-created the whisky pairing dinner, and Boutwood.

-Boutwood and his team of chefs immediately began plating the first course of the evening: smoked hamachi with coconut water and tomato oil, paired with a glass of the Glenlivet 12 year-old.
+After the welcome speeches, Boutwood and his team began plating the first course of the evening: smoked hamachi with coconut water and tomato oil, paired with a glass of The Glenlivet 12 year-old.

 Smiling man in a pale striped shirt with hands in pockets, standing beside a rough concrete wall; Rolling Stone logo at the bottom.